pgEdge/pgedge-docs/docs/cloud/mod_cluster/add.md

 Select the `Add Nodes` button to deploy your new nodes and add them to your cluster.
 The cluster will be placed in modification status until the addition is complete; when the update finished, you will be able to access the new node using the SSH configuration defined during the initial cluster creation.

+!!! tip

-**Note:** Existing databases are not added to a new node automatically; for details about adding a database to a node, see [Adding a Database to a Node](#adding-a-database-to-a-node).
+    Existing databases are not added to a new node automatically.

 ## Adding a Database to a Cluster Node